weeve-modules/http-ingress/README.md

 HTTP ReST POST request with request-body
 ### Output
 Output of this module is JSON body the same as the JSON body received from HTTP POST request.

+Modules return a 200 response for success, and 500 for error.
+No other return message is supported.

 ## docker-compose example